jbiason/blog/content/quotes/star-trek/index.md

 > "Violence in reality is quite different from theory."
 -- Spock, "The Cloud Minders", stardate 5818.4

+> "Men of peace usually are [brave]."
+-- Spock, "The Savage Curtain", stardate 5906.5

 > "We do not colonize.
 We conquer.
 We rule.
 There is no other way for us."
 -- Rojan, "By Any Other Name", stardate 4657.5